HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 You'll notice that for `apiVersion`, I am using `VK_MAKE_VERSION`.
 This allows the developer to specify a targeted Vulkan version.
 We'll see later that if the version we try to get is unsupported, we'll get an error called `VK_ERROR_INCOMPATIBLE_DRIVER`.

-## `VkInstanceCreateInfo`
+## Instance Creation Information

-This object, **is** required unlike `VkApplicationInfo`.
-This will be used to inform the instance of our application info, layers we'll be using, and extensions we'll be using.
+`VkInstanceCreateInfo` will be used to inform Vulkan of our application info, layers we'll be using, and extensions we want.

 **Definition for `VkInstanceCreateInfo`**: